mihaeladivoiu/tourism-data-analysis/README.md

-# 📦 Software Packages Project
+# 📊 Tourism Data Analysis

-Interactive data analysis dashboard using **Python (Streamlit)** and complementary statistical processing using **SAS**.
-The project explores operational metrics and customer reviews for a tourism business.
+A data analysis project exploring three years of operational metrics and customer reviews for a tourism business using Python, Streamlit, and SAS.

+The project combines exploratory data analysis, data preprocessing, clustering, regression models, geospatial visualization, and statistical reporting through an interactive Streamlit dashboard and complementary SAS analysis.

 ---